headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 ### Linux

-The only requirement is that the Linux you use support CRIU.
+The only requirement is that the Linux you run must support CRIU.
 Any kernel version 3.11 or later should support CRIU, though newer kernels may have an improved set of features.

 For these examples, I used the latest LTS version of [Ubuntu Server, 24.04.1 (Noble Numbat)](https://ubuntu.com/download/server)